moodle/devdocs/docs/apis/plugintypes/filter/index.md

 </details>

-Some of the important files for the repository plugintype are described below.
+Some of the important files for the filter plugintype are described below.
 See the [common plugin files](../commonfiles) documentation for details of other files which may be useful in your plugin.

 ### filter.php